-- They will overtake the area however so it is wise to keep an eye on them and thin out as needed.
-Share with neighbors.
+- They will overtake the area, however, so it is wise to keep an eye on them and thin out as needed.

-We can see that these will be a welcome addition to landscape that can accommodate it.
-It will take over if not monitored because it grows well and spreads easily on its own.
+We can see that these will be a welcome addition to any landscape that can accommodate it.
+Pinecone ginger will take over if not monitored because it grows well and spreads easily on its own.

 As the banner reads at the beginning, this is not just a pretty face.
-It is also known for other reasons.
 In Hawaii, for example, it is found in the Awapuhi family of plants and is the main ingredient in Awapuhi shampoo.
-It is used in shampoos and conditioners in other areas around the world as well.
+It is used in shampoos and conditioners in other areas around the world, as well.

 One source stated that the ginger root of this plant can be eaten but that it is bitter.
-It is not the one commonly used for ginger that we use in our cooking.
-I would suggest researching this thoroughly as I only read that in one source that I came across.
-The leaves were used by some to wrap meat in which would season it.
+It is not the one commonly used for the ginger that we use in our cooking.
+I would suggest researching this thoroughly, as I only read that in one source that I came across.
+The leaves were used by some to wrap meat in, which would season it.

-Another known use for the pine cone ginger is for healing purposes.
-In some locations the roots are harvested, kept cool, and used for healing.
-Other uses for this plant are given at the following link.
+Pinecone ginger also serves healing purposes.
+In some locations, the roots are harvested, kept cool, and used for healing.
+There are many other uses for this plant.

-Perhaps you will wish to give these a home in your yard.
+Perhaps you wish to give these a home in your yard.
 They are easy to grow and care for.
-Provide some sun some shade for a home, well draining not overly rich loam for a home.
-Trim them back some after all of the growth has stopped for the year.
-They will come back new and fresh the nest spring my friend tells me.
+Provide some sun and shade for a home and trim them back some after all of the growth has stopped for the year.
+They will come back new and fresh the next spring, my friend tells me.
 I have not experienced that yet so I have that to look forward to next spring.

 © 2012 Patricia Scott